City

 Do you need a car in Redmond, WA?

 Redmond, WA, offers a variety of transportation options that make owning a car optional.
-Many residents rely on public transit, including buses and light rail.
-The Link Light Rail connects Redmond to Seattle and other nearby areas.
-This makes it easy to commute without a car.
-Additionally, ride-sharing services like Uber and Lyft are popular.
-They provide convenient and flexible transportation options.
+Public transit, such as the Link Light Rail, provides convenient access to Seattle and other nearby areas.
+Buses also serve the region, connecting Redmond to various destinations.
+For those who prefer not to drive, ride-sharing services like Uber and Lyft are readily available.

 What is the job market like in Redmond, WA?